dmitriy-bodroff/yandex_disk/README.md

-A library for Dart developers.
+The library for integration with Yandex.Disk via HTTP REST API.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).